-For those with curly, coily, or textured hair, regrowth is not just a cosmetic inconvenience—it is a structural challenge.
-Unlike straight hair, where a sharp line of demarcation can sometimes be disguised with a simple part, curly hair’s volume, shrinkage, and pattern make root touch-ups notoriously difficult.
-A poorly executed root color can result in a "halo" effect, patchy coverage, or, worse, damage to fragile curl patterns.
+“This is not just a cosmetic issue—it’s a structural one.
+A core principle of dermatology is that the hair fiber’s geometry dictates its behavior: the tighter the curl, the more fragile the cuticle and the higher the risk of chemical damage from repeated coloring.
+Unlike straight hair, where a sharp demarcation line can be hidden with a simple part, curly hair’s volume, shrinkage, and pattern make root touch-ups notoriously difficult.
+A poorly executed root color can result in a ‘halo’ effect, patchy coverage, or—worst of all—breakage that disrupts your curl pattern for months.”

 A root touch-up is a targeted hair color product designed to cover new growth (typically ¼ to 1 inch of regrowth) at the scalp.
 Unlike a full-head color application, touch-ups focus only on the area where natural color or gray hair meets previously colored hair.